Some of the methods discussed in this article are dangerous or even deadly. You attempt them at your own risk.

 The NurdRage YouTube channel put together a quick guide.

-This will yield a uniform powder that you can measure reliably and use it to load up your paper shells.
+This will yield a uniform powder that you can measure reliably and use to load up your paper shells.

 Making Your Own Primers